- Ban on forcing journalists to disclose sources and use of spyware against them, except in strictly defined cases

-EP’s committee on Wednesday approved the provisional co-legislator agreement on a new bill to protect EU journalists from growing threats to media freedom and the industry’s viability.
+Parliament and Council negotiators agreed on Friday on a new bill to protect EU journalists from growing threats to media freedom and the industry’s viability.

 According to the provisional political agreement between the co-legislators, reached on 15 December 2023 on the European Media Freedom Act (EMFA), member states will have to ensure that citizens have access to a plurality of editorially independent media content.

 Particularly, EU countries will have to ensure the editorial and functional independence of public media by:

 - appointing heads and board members through transparent and non-discriminatory procedures.
 Their term of office will have to be long enough to guarantee the media’s independence, and dismissing them before the end of their term will be prohibited, except when they no longer meet their performance criteria (judicial review possible);